MicrosoftDocs/cpp-docs/docs/mfc/reference/rect-structure1.md

 ```

 ## Members
- `left`
+`left`<br/>
 Specifies the x-coordinate of the upper-left corner of a rectangle.

- `top`
+`top`<br/>
 Specifies the y-coordinate of the upper-left corner of a rectangle.

- `right`
+`right`<br/>
 Specifies the x-coordinate of the lower-right corner of a rectangle.

- `bottom`
+`bottom`<br/>
 Specifies the y-coordinate of the lower-right corner of a rectangle.

 ## Example
  [!code-cpp[NVC_MFC_Utilities#38](../../mfc/codesnippet/cpp/rect-structure1_1.cpp)]